 First, we will examine the most key and important components of your future workstation, and also why they are so important for video editing:

-# 1: Examples of assembling computers for video editing.
+Assembling computers for video editing.

 The following assembly will give the maximum performance for their money.